Edward Augustus Dickson

-Edward Augustus Dickson (1879–1956) was an American educator.
-He co-founded the University of California, Los Angeles.
+Edward Augustus Dickson (1879–1956) was an American journalist and politician.
+He served as a member of the Regents of the University of California for 43 years.
+In that capacity, he was a co-founder of the University of California, Los Angeles and earned the nickname "Godfather of UCLA".

 Biography

 Early life

 Edward Augustus Dickson was born in Sheboygan, Wisconsin, on August 29, 1879.
-He moved to California in 1885 with his family.
+When he was six years old, his father died and his mother moved with him and his older brother to Sacramento.
 He graduated from the University of California, Berkeley in 1901.